mDemianchuk/ds-lecture-maven/maven.markdown

 **Gradle** is an open-source build automation tool that follows the concepts of [Apache Maven](#apache-maven) and [Apache Ant](#apache-ant).
 However, unlike those build tools, Gradle uses a Groovy-based domain-specific language instead of the XML form for the project configuration.

 #### Gradle Key Advantages
-Some of the most noteworthy advantages of Gradle build tool are listed below:
+Some of the most noteworthy advantages of the Gradle build tool are listed below:
 - **Scalable and high-performance builds:** Project builds can be done in parallel to use resources more efficiently.
-- **Fully configurable project layout and lifecycle:** Gradle provides more flexibility than Maven in configuration of the default layour and lifecycle.
+- **Fully configurable project layout and lifecycle:** Gradle provides more flexibility than Maven in the configuration of the default layout and lifecycle.
 - **Multi-module projects support:** A multi-project build in gradle consists of one root project, and one or more subprojects that may also have subprojects.
-- **Compatibility with Apache Maven and Apache Ant:** It provides the user an ability to integrate existing Maven or Ant project with Gradle.
+- **Compatibility with Apache Maven and Apache Ant:** It provides the user with an ability to integrate existing Maven or Ant project with Gradle.

 #### Gragle Features
-- Creating a complete developer environment for a project from scratch
+- Creating a complete development environment for a project from scratch
 - Generating a project’s documentation (possibly in multiple languages)
 - Running the application in a special developer mode
-- Running functional/integration tests that require special setup
+- Running functional/integration tests that require a special setup
 - Automatically updating source control management (SCM) information, such as tags
 - Stopping, deploying, and restarting server apps in different environments